H3rby7/cloud-bench/README.md

 # Installation

-To increase adoptability all commands are using docker ocntainers.
+To increase adoptability all commands are using docker containers.

 ## Alibaba Trace